 Imagine the bustle with 1,500 men working in the Royal Stables!

 During the reign of Louis XIV, the activity at the royal stables was constant and intense: squires, pages, coachmen, postilions, footmen, boys, horsemen or couriers, chairmen, grooms, blacksmiths, farriers and saddlers, makers of spurs, chaplains, musicians, horse surgeons, etc. A world in itself!

-Enter the Gallery of Coaches on the ground floor and pick up a map at the entrance, or download it online.
+Enter the Coach Gallery on the ground floor and pick up a map at the entrance, or download it online.
 Built in the reign of Louis XIV, the Gallery of Coaches retains its original appearance with its oak panelling bearing racks for forage and feeders.